 Registering you as the owner of a vehicle online, along with personal number plate transfers.

-We will also use this same process to let DVLA know you have sold or part exchanged your trade-in to us.
-This process is immediate and final, and you will receive email and/or printed confirmation.
+We will also use the same page to inform them you have sold or part exchanged your trade-in to us.
+This process is immediate, and you will receive email and/or printed confirmation.

 We can even transfer Personal Number Plates here too, along with numbers that are on retention.
 This process is far quicker, i recently completed one and it took only 4 days, using the online process, compaired to 10 - 14 days by post.